Angular-cz/karma-json-result-reporter/readme.md

 npm install --save-dev karma-json-result-reporter
 ```

+In your `karma.conf.js` add
+ - `'karma-json-result-reporter'` to your plugins like below:
-In your `karma.conf.js` add include `'json-result'` to your reporters like below:
+ - `'json-result'` to your reporters like below:

 ```
+plugins: [
+    ...
+    'karma-json-result-reporter',
+    ...
+  ];

-reporters: ['json-result', 'dots'],
+reporters: [
+    'json-result'
+    ...
+  ],
 ```

 You will also need to set the location that you need to output your JSON file.